anoop142/McGrawEbookDownloader/README.md

 ## This script downloads E-Books from McGraw-Hill Education in  PDF format.
 Express library uses XOD format for their Ebooks.
 To convert it into PDF we uses a proprietary software called "docpub" .
 The "bin" dir includes docpub for linux.

-Note:  Please don'tuse this for piracy.
+Note:  Please don't use this for piracy.
 I wrote this because there is no other way to view books offline in linux .

 ## Requirements/Installation